 0 Comments

-This would drive Sheldon nutsThroughout the year, the Southern New England Conference of the United Church of Christ reproduces the Daily Lectionary for use by churches.
-These are the suggested readings for March 28th: 2 Kings 4:18-37; Psalm 143; and Ephesians 2:1-10.
+Holy SaturdayThroughout the year, the Southern New England Conference of the United Church of Christ reproduces the Daily Lectionary for use by churches.
+These are the suggested readings for Holy Saturday, April 19th: Job 14:1-14 or Lamentations 3:1-9, 19-24; Psalm 31:1-4, 15-16; 1 Peter 4:1-8; and Matthew 27:57-66 or John 19:38-42.
 I would encourage you to read these short selections as part of your Lenten practice.

 NewsFaith, love and chitchat.
 Categories